 The Tower of London, Buckingham Palace, Big Ben – no vacation in the UK’s capital city is complete without a visit to these iconic London attractions.
 But trust me – there’s so much more to London.
-Like a gutsy, flamboyant, and endlessly generous mad old aunt, London will shock and delight you, while welcoming you with open arms.
+London will shock and delight you while welcoming you with open arms like a gutsy, flamboyant, and endlessly generous mad old aunt.

-If you’re planning a stay in London, it’s hard to know which are the best neighborhoods to visit, or which are the best areas to stay in.
-There’s just so much to do in London, and so many sides to the city’s addictive personality.
+If you’re planning a stay in London, it’s hard to know which are the best neighborhoods to visit or which are the best areas to stay in.
+There’s so much to do in London and many sides to the city’s addictive personality.

-Whether you’re craving world-famous monuments, rowdy nightlife, dainty afternoon teas, iconic live music venues, quirky stores, Michelin-starred cuisine, funky street food, or blissful open spaces, London has it all.
+London has it all, whether you’re craving world-famous monuments, rowdy nightlife, dainty afternoon teas, iconic live music venues, quirky stores, Michelin-starred cuisine, funky street food, or blissful open spaces.

-So to help with your planning, let me talk you through the best London attractions and some top London neighborhoods.
-Discover where your bucket-list items are located, what each area has to offer, and what are the best places to stay in London.
+So, to help with your planning, let me talk you through the best London attractions and some top London neighborhoods.
+Discover where your bucket list items are located, what each area has to offer, and the best places to stay in London.

 Regarding which, I’ll briefly direct your attention to our very favorite London accommodations:

-- What is the best area to stay in London for first-time visitors?
+- What is the best area for first-time visitors to stay in London?

 - What is the best place to stay in London with kids?